Chapter 7. Setting up a legacy printer

 1. In the printer application home page, click Add Printer.

 2. Choose printer name, device, hostname/IP address in case of network printers, select the driver name from the offered list, and click on the Add Printer.
-You can also use auto-detect option to search for the driver.
+You can also use the auto-detect option to search for the driver.

 3. The used driver is on the second line in the block Status.
 You can test the functionality by clicking on the Print Test Page.